 I like what Oswald Chambers says about the mundane: “Drudgery is one of the finest tests to determine the genuineness of our character.
 Drudgery is work that is far removed from anything we think of as ideal work.
 It is utterly hard, menial, tiresome and dirty work.
 And when we experience it, our spirituality is instantly tested, and we will know whether or not we are spiritually genuine.”

-If you look at Scripture, you’ll see that many, many people are only mentioned as part of a list — and we skip over those to get to the lives that we think really matter.
+If you look at Scripture, you’ll see that many, many people are only mentioned as part of a long list — and we skip over those to get to the lives we think really matter.
 They are not even extras or supporting players.
-We want a life that means something, and often we define that as a life of tangible accomplishment and affirmation from God.
+We want a life that is noticed and means something, and often we define that as a life of tangible accomplishment and regular affirmations from God.
 We want a long obituary — not to be part of a list of people who lived and died without further comment.
 We want a life that is more than tending sheep for years on end with little change.
 We want the movie not the clips.

 Annie Dillard wrote: “There is no shortage of good days.
 It is good lives that are hard to come by.
 A life of good days lived in the senses is not enough.
 The life of sensation is the life of greed; it requires more and more.
 The life of the spirit requires less and less; time is ample and its passage sweet.”

-We need the example of Jacob to understand and be grateful that the routine of life is as much a part of God’s rhythm in the world as the transcendent.
+We need the whole life of Jacob to understand and be grateful that the routine of life is as much a part of God’s rhythm in the world as the transcendent.